 The precise timing and formation of the mitotic spindle is critical to the success of eukaryotic cell division.
 Prokaryotic cells, on the other hand, do not undergo karyokinesis and therefore have no need for a mitotic spindle.
 The FtsZ protein that plays such a vital role in prokaryotic cytokinesis is structurally and functionally very similar to tubulin, the building block of microtubules that make up the mitotic spindle fibers that are necessary for eukaryotes.
 FtsZ proteins can form filaments, rings, and other three-dimensional structures that resemble the way tubulin forms microtubules, centrioles, and various cytoskeletal components.
-In addition, both FtsZ and tubulin employ the same energy sourse, GTP (guanosine triphosphate), to rapidly assemble and disassemble complex structures.
+In addition, both FtsZ and tubulin triphosphate), to rapidly assemble and disassemble complex structures.